Carl Adolf Maximilian Hoffmann

 Königreich Preußen: AOK-Stabschef, Generalmajor

 Max Hoffmann played a key role in halting the 1916 Brusilov Offensive and later negotiated the Treaty of Brest-Litovsk.
 He was promoted to Major General in 1917, by which time he was de facto commander of the Eastern Front Army under the figurehead Prince Leopold von Bayern.
-Nicknamed "der Lange" (he was 6'4"), Hoffmann has been recognized by many (including himself) as the unaccredited genius behind the Hindenburg/ Ludendorff duo, and he sharply criticized both famous commanders in his post-war memoirs.
-He died on 8 July 1927 in Bad Reichenhall, Oberbayern.
+Nicknamed "der Lange" - he was 6'4" - Hoffmann has been recognized by many (including himself) as the unaccredited genius behind the Hindenburg/ Ludendorff duo, and he sharply criticized both famous commanders in his post-war memoirs.
+He passed away on 8 July 1927 in Bad Reichenhall, Oberbayern.

 Generalmajor 29.10.1917